cyanit/surge/PaulTODO.md

 * Patch Browser
 * What's left in legacy?
 * Why's it coredump if layout is missing?
+* Why's it coredump if layout is malformed
 * Font Controls
 * Second layout with stupid pet tricks
 * Cleanup of bitmaps at close.
 Do they all get forgotten?